yus8yus8/java-design-patterns/bulkhead/README.md

   /**
    * {@inheritDoc}
-   * @throws IllegalThreadStateException when the bulkhead is full
+   * @throws IllegalThreadStateException when the bulkhead is full after a timeout value
    * @throws IllegalStateException if the thread is interrupted during waiting for permission */
   @Override